ldmckeen/aruba-ldmckeen-ap-scan/README.md

 This project makes use of environment variables.
 Ensure you have a .env file in your root directory, mimic the .env.template file.
-If using passwords or tokens store the passwords and secrets in a vault in the cloud and reference the value from there in your builds
+If using passwords or tokens store the passwords and secrets in a vault in the cloud and reference the value from there in your builds.

 Also always backup these values on a web application such as lastpass or 1password (Or any Web Password manager of your choice)<br>
 https://www.lastpass.com/<br>